wp-plugins/mcninja-post-styles/README.txt

 }
 add_filter( 'post_style_strings', 'my_new_custom_post_style');

-= Why aren't there template files =
+= Why aren't there template files? =

 This plugin provides the mechanism for allowing custom post formats.
 It is basically a glorified taxonomy.
 It is up to themes and developers to utlize this.
 I'll be writing some tutorials and examples on my blog shortly though.
 Feel free to shoot me an email or contact me in the meantime.